phylum-dev/birdcage/README.md

 Birdcage is a cross-platform embeddable sandboxing library allowing restrictions to Filesystem and Network operations using native operating system APIs.

-Birdcage was originally developed for use the [Phylum CLI] as an extra layer of protection against potentially malicious dependencies (see the [blog post] for details).
+Birdcage was originally developed for use by the [Phylum CLI] as an extra layer of protection against potentially malicious dependencies (see the [blog post] for details).
 To better protect yourself from these security risks, [sign up now]!

 [phylum cli]: https://github.com/phylum-dev/cli
 [blog post]: https://blog.phylum.io/sandboxing-package-installations-arms-developers-with-defense-against-open-source-attacks-and-unintended-consequences/